coderofsalvation/timetrack.bash/README.md

 <center><img alt="" src=".res/anim.gif"/></center>

-Timetrack.bash will check your bashhistory periodically and maintain a csv.
+Timetrack.bash will scan your bashhistory periodically and maintain a csv.
-Aimed to lazy unix ninjas who spent lot of time in the console.
+This can be very handy if you spend a lot of time in the console.

+# Attention UNIX ninjas

+    Usage:

+      timetrack track          # scans bash history (usually called by cron) timetrack show           # pretty console overview of timelog timetrack add <csvstr>   # manually add csv-row timetrack createconfig   # creates config

 # Install